Brikaa/excalidraw-smart-presentation/README.md

   - Edit frame size via **"Canvas & Shape Properties"** (`Alt + /` or command palette).

-- **Duplicate an element into the exact same position in the next frames:**
+- **Duplicate an element into the exact same position in the next frame:**

   - Select an element, then press **`Ctrl + Shift + D`**
   - Or use **"Duplicate into next frame"** from the command palette.